 DIG DEEPER

-See the full text of the Civil Code of Quebec4 on the Quebec government's website.
+See the full text of the Civil Code of Quebec on the Quebec government's website. laws are created and the basic principles to which all other laws must conform.
+The Constitution is the supreme law of Canada.